BiemannT/SQL-Matrix/Namespaces.md

 This namespace contains abstract classes which should be inherit from all sub-namespaces.

 ##### BiemannT.MUT.MsSql.Def.JSON
 This namespace contains the representation of test definitions in JSON-file format.
-The sub-namespaces contains different API-versions to ensure backward compatibility.

-+ **v1**: The classes in this namespace represents the first version.

 #### BiemannT.MUT.MsSql.Tests
 This namespace contains the classes to execute the tests.